PNB faces another setback in UK court

 None of the defendants had links with England, but the loan contracts were negotiated and executed in London.
 The loan accounts were held and operated in London.
 The bank relied on these facts while making the claim in the high court.

-Rohit Ralleigh, senior solicitor, added: “PNB’s claims remain set aside primarily due to its lack of candour with the court.
-Significantly, the chancellor of the high court found there to be no serious issue to be tried on the PNB’s fraud claims”.
+Senior solicitor Rohit Ralleigh said, “PNB’s claims remain set aside primarily due to its lack of candour with the court.
+Significantly, the chancellor of the High Court found there to be no serious issue to be tried on the PNB’s fraud claims”.

 PNB had made similar legal claims in the US and Chennai, which it had allegedly failed to inform the court in breach of its duty to the court to provide full and frank disclosure.